Ramb0a/awesome-money/README.md

   * [Project Japser Phase II Distributed Ledger Video - 2017](https://youtu.be/8wVvqnOFCf8) Payments Canada
      * Phase 1 used Ethereum, "didn't quite fit"
      * Phase 2 used [Corda](https://www.corda.net/)
-     * Bank of Canada does not see DLT as a standalone answer but as a member in a consortium of FMI (example - connecting to other DLT)
+     * Bank of Canada does not see DLT as standalone but member in consortium of FMI (ex. - connecting to other DLT)

 ### Venezuela